-The Company has a formal policy, approved by the Board of Directors ('Board' or 'BoD'), which details its approach in complying fully with the market disclosure requirements as laid out in Part Six of the IFR.
+The Group has a formal policy, approved by the Board, which details its approach in complying fully with the market disclosures requirement as laid out in Part Six of the IFR.

 The provisions on disclosure requirements are described in Articles 46 to 53 of the IFR.
 In addition, these disclosures must be verified by the external auditors of the CIF.
 The CIF will be responsible to submit its external auditors' verification report to CySEC.
-The Company has included its risk management disclosures on its website.
+The Group has included its risk management disclosures on its website.

 Materiality is based on the criterion that the omission or misstatement of information would be likely to change or influence the decision of a reader relying on that information for the purpose of making economic decisions.
-Where the Company has considered a disclosure to be immaterial, this was not included in the document.
+Where the Group has considered a disclosure to be immaterial, this was not included in the document.